-Whitstable Biennale will return this year, taking place from Saturday 11 June to Sunday 19 June 2022.
+Whitstable Biennale returned this year for its 10th edition, taking place from Saturday 11 June to Sunday 19 June 2022.

-Aimée Zito Lema, Alicia Radage, Anna Barham, Anna-Maria Nabirye, Arianne Churchman, Ben Judd, Chromatic Agency (nnull & Sandy Rompotiyoke), Dipesh Pandya, Dzifa Benson, Jade Montserrat, Jennet Thomas, Katrin Albrecht, Lou Lou Sainsbury, Madeleine Ruggi, Mimi Khalvati, Nicole Bachmann, Olivia Furber with Nour Sokhon & Ramzi Maqdisi, Sarah Craske, Savinder Bual, Sonya Dyer, and Webb-Ellis.
+Abigail Mitchell, Aimée Zito Lema, Alicia Radage, Anna Barham, Anna-Maria Nabirye, Arianne Churchman, Ben Judd, Chromatic Agency (nnull & Sandy Rompotiyoke), Dan Guthrie, Dipesh Pandya, Dzifa Benson, Grewal Twins, Jade Montserrat, Jennet Thomas, Junior Roberts & Ollie Barron, Katrin Albrecht, Kiran Kaur Brar, Lou Lou Sainsbury, Lucie Rachel & Chrissie Hyde, Madeleine Ruggi, Marcus Liversedge & Karen Morash, Mimi Khalvati, Neta Miriam Perez, Nicole Bachmann, Olivia Furber with Nour Sokhon & Ramzi Maqdisi, Patrick Flannery Walker, Ruth Waters, Sarah Craske, Savinder Bual, Sonya Dyer, Webb-Ellis, and more.